zowe/docs-site/docs/user-guide/troubleshootinstall.md

 **Note:** This should not affect the runtime operations of Zowe.
 This is a known issue and will be addressed in the next build.

-### zLUX APIs
+### Zowe Application Framework APIs
-zLUX APIs exist but are under development.
+Zowe Application Framework APIs exist but are under development.
 Features might be reorganized if it simplifies and clarifies the API, and features might be added if applications can benefit from them.

 ## Troubleshooting installing the Zowe runtime